Before explaining what the Audit Trail Viewer is, you have to know what the Audit Trail is and how it works.

 - Message - An optional message for the event

-Note: You may also filter logs if you want.
-For example, user sessions (logged out users):
+You may also filter logs if you want.
+For example, vulnerable plugins repaired:

 For further information about the power of the Audit Trail and its features, read our blog article here.

 For examples of the Firewall entries in the Audit Trail, how to interpret them and whitelist parameters, read the article here.